 Hiccup took Astrid's body in his arms, desperately looking for any signs of life from her.
 "Astrid, can you hear me?
 Please, wake up!"
 But Astrid didn't move.
 With tears in his eyes, Hiccup embraced her wounded body.
 "Please, Astrid," he whispered in her ear, "I don't know what to do without you."

 The dragons all watched as Hiccup continued to embrace Astrid, and Mortem was the most depressed.
 If she was dead, he and Hiccup would never forgive themselves.
 Mortem thought that it was all his fault.
-If he hadn't gone into Supernova...maybe things would turn out okay.
+If he hadn't gone into Supernova...maybe things would have turned out okay.

 As for Hiccup, he didn't know what to do now.
 He kept waiting for any signs of life from his loved one, and he kept hoping that maybe, maybe she was okay.
 It was then that he suddenly felt Astrid's arms lifting up to hug him back.
 Was he imagining things?
 Just then, he heard her voice.
 "Hiccup?"
 He pulled out of the embrace and saw Astrid's eyes beginning to open.
 "Astrid?"
 He couldn't be imagining things, he just couldn't.
 Astrid smiled when she saw him.
 Hiccup was overjoyed.
 His loved one was alive!
 "Astrid!"
 He embraced her once again.

 Astrid was stunned, but she hugged him back.
 Hiccup's eyes filled with tears.
 Tears of happiness.
 "Astrid..."
 He hugged her tighter.
 "Hiccup..."
 Astrid tightened her grip as well.
 "Astrid I...I thought I lost you," Hiccup said, trembling, "I don't know what I would've done without you."
-He paused, and then he finally answered to her three words.
+He paused, but it was brief.
 "I love you too."
 Astrid's eyes then welled up with tears as she heard him say those words.
 What would he have done without her?

 Realizing that Astrid was okay, Mortem roared triumphantly.
 The other dragons joined the celebration.
 The Outcasts had turned back, Berk was safe, and they had all survived the battle.
 Starlight walked up next to Toothless.
 "I guess this means that everything has finally turned out," she said.
 "You can definitely say that," Toothless said.
 Starlight laughed.
 "Wouldn't expect anything else from you...Toothless."
 It took Toothless a minute to realize that Starlight had called him by his nickname.
 "Thank you, Starlight," he said, "You're an amazing dragon."
 He turned to Mortem.
 "And so are you."
 Mortem would've blushed if he could.
 Starlight shook her head.
 "Neither of us are as amazing as you," she said to Toothless.
 She then gave him a dragon kiss, which he gladly returned.